QI2lab/mcSIM/README.md

 pip install .[expt_ctrl]
 ```
 Some functions can be optionally run on a GPU.
 If this is desired, ensure your python environment
-has the appropriate version of [CuPy](https://cupy.dev/) installed
+has the appropriate versions of [CuPy](https://cupy.dev/) and [cuCIM](https://pypi.org/project/cucim/) installed

 # SIM reconstruction code
 ### [sim_reconstruction.py](mcsim/analysis/sim_reconstruction.py)
-Code for reconstructing SIM images from raw data using a Gustafsson/Wiener filter style reconstruction.
+Code for reconstructing SIM images from raw data using a Gustafsson/Heintzmann Wiener filter style reconstruction.
 Several
 reconstruction options are available, largely following either the approach of
 [openSIM](https://doi.org/10.1109/JSTQE.2016.2521542) or [fairSIM](https://doi.org/10.1038/ncomms10980).
 To get started with reconstructing SIM data, see the example script [reconstruct_sim.py](examples/reconstruct_sim_experiment.py).